 - the month of the 70th birthday

 - the month of death.

 If you are receiving a retirement pension and continue to work, you must contribute to the Plan once your earnings exceed the $3500 basic exemption.
 Those contributions will give entitlement to a pension increase known as the

 It is possible that certain months will not be taken into account when calculating the contributory period, which could give you entitlement to a certain benefits under the Québec Pension Plan or even increase the amount; if they are:

-- months for which your earnings were the lowest (up to 15% of the period).
+- months during which the person's earnings were the lowest (up to 15% of the period).